 Improve soil by digging in lots of well-rotted manure or home-made compost every spring.
 The more organic matter it contains, the better it will retain moisture.
 If that sounds like hard work, simply spread a thick layer of compost across your borders in spring (while the ground is moist), and let the worms pull it into the soil for you.

-Help out individual plants by creating a wide planting hole and lining it with perforated polythene.
+Help individual plants by creating a wide planting hole and lining it with perforated polythene.
 Mix the excavated soil with plenty of compost or well rotted manure before backfilling it.
-The polythene liner will prevent water from draining away so quickly, and help retain more moisture at the plants roots.
+The polythene liner will prevent water from draining away so quickly, and retain moisture around the plant’s roots.

-Don't battle with planting moisture-loving plants on dry, stony soils.
+Don't plant moisture-loving plants on dry, stony soils.
 Instead, choose plants that enjoy dry conditions.
 Drought resistant plants often have specially adapted foliage that helps them to cope with water shortages.
 Look out for silver, furry, waxy or glossy leaves.
-Fleshy succulent plants and those with aromatic foliage are also telltale signs that a plant will cope well with water shortages.
-Click here to find out more about drought resistant plants.
+Fleshy succulent plants and aromatic foliage are also telltale signs that a plant will cope well with water shortages.

-Mulches reduce water evaporation by covering the surface of your soil.
+Mulches prevent water evaporating from your soil by covering the surface.
 Better still, they keep the weeds down and look really attractive too.
 Always apply mulch between autumn and spring while the soil is still moist.
-Gravel, pebbles, bark chips make an attractive covering, while a layer of well rotted compost will help to feed your plants too.
-If aesthetics are not a concern, try planting through a sheet of polythene or landscape fabric.
+Gravel, pebbles and bark chips make an attractive covering, while a layer of well-rotted compost will help to feed your plants too.
+If aesthetics aren’t a concern, try planting through a sheet of polythene or landscape fabric.

-We all know about the environmental benefits of collecting rainwater, and of course it's completely free!
-Position water butts where they will be the most helpful.
-Site them behind the greenhouse, on the patio, or close to the vegetable patch, so that water is easily at hand whenever you need it.
+There are lots of environmental benefits to collecting rainwater, and of course it's completely free!
+Get yourself several water butts and position them where they’ll be the most helpful - behind the greenhouse, on the patio, or close to the vegetable patch.
 You can also collect grey water from the bath or shower to water your plants.

 Add water retaining gel to the compost when you plant up your hanging baskets and containers.
-These little crystals swell to create resevoirs of moisture that help to keep plant roots well watered all day long.
+These little crystals swell to create reservoirs of moisture that help to keep plant roots moist all day long.

-Not all plants will need the same amount of water every day so you can afford to be selective.
-Your fruit and vegetable crops are worth the effort, but you lawns are surprisingly resilient so don't worry if they turn brown.
-In fact if you let them grow a little longer, lawns can usually cope well without extra irrigation.
+Not all plants need the same amount of water every day, so you can afford to be selective.
+Fruit and vegetable crops are worth the effort, but lawns are surprisingly resilient so don't worry if they turn brown.
+In fact, if you let them grow a little longer, lawns can usually cope well without extra irrigation.

 Prioritise containers, hanging baskets and anything newly planted.
 Try setting up an automated irrigation system to help you target vulnerable plants.
-Our Water Wizards™ are ideal for keeping your Flower Pouches™ well watered.
 Good establishment will help plants to cope with dry conditions in future years.